kayceesrk/kayceesrk.github.io/_posts/2026-05-10-shrinking-the-oxcaml-bundle.md

   known fixes this without changing the behaviour for any name the host does not yet have.

-- _`Domain.DLS` slot collisions silently broke hover types._ This
+- _`Domain.DLS` slot collisions silently broke hover types._ The
-  one took me a while to track down.
-The bundle re-runs stdlib's module init when it loads, and in particular `Stdlib__Domain.DLS`'s `let key_counter = Atomic.make 0` re-allocates the counter and starts it from zero again.
-The bundle's `Format.stdbuf_key` then ends up with a low DLS index that the host had already assigned to _its_ `Format.stdbuf_key`, and `DLS.set` overwrites the host's entry in the shared `caml_domain_dls` array.
-The host's `Format.flush_str_formatter` then reads from the bundle's empty buffer, and merlin's type-enclosing printer (which flushes through `Format.str_formatter`) returns `""` for every query, so the hover-on-identifier tooltips come up blank.
+  bundle re-runs stdlib's module init when it loads, and `Stdlib__Domain.DLS`'s `let key_counter = Atomic.make 0`
+  re-allocates the counter and starts it from zero.
+The bundle's `Format.stdbuf_key` then ends up at a low DLS index the host had already assigned to _its_ `Format.stdbuf_key`, and `DLS.set` overwrites the host's entry in the shared `caml_domain_dls` array.
+The host's `Format.flush_str_formatter` then reads from the bundle's empty buffer, merlin's type-enclosing printer (which flushes through `Format.str_formatter`) returns `""` for every query, and hover-on-identifier tooltips come up blank.
 The fix is at the bundle-load boundary in [`build_portable_js_extend.sh`](https://github.com/kayceesrk/x-ocaml/blob/oxcaml/build_portable_js_extend.sh): snapshot `caml_domain_dls_get ()` before the bundle's IIFE runs, and restore the host-owned slots afterwards.
-The bundle's _new_ high-index slots are left alone; only the slots the host had previously populated get restored.
-(I spent a while convinced this was a Format DCE bug before noticing the slot collision in the OCaml 5+ `Domain.DLS` init code path.)
+The bundle's _new_ high-index slots are left alone; only the host's previously populated slots get restored.
+I spent a while convinced this was a Format DCE bug before tracing through the OCaml 5+ `Domain.DLS` init path.

 - _Bundle build:_ the curated `capsule` and `await.capsule` APIs
-  both use `open!
-Base` at the top of their files, so their interface files mention `Base.unit` rather than `Stdlib.unit`.
-To elaborate the bundle's signatures the host toplevel therefore needs a small chain of `base` and `sexplib0` `.cmi` files at `/static/cmis/`.
-We ship the three `base` cmis (`base.cmi`, `base__.cmi`, `base__Unit.cmi`) and two `sexplib0` cmis via `js_of_ocaml`'s `--file=<src>:/static/cmis/` flag, which bypasses the export filter and embeds the file directly into the bundle, rather than putting `base` on the bytecode-link line (which would drag the whole 268 MB of `base` back into the bytecode).
+  both `open!
+Base` at the top of their files, so their interfaces mention `Base.unit` rather than `Stdlib.unit`.
+To elaborate those signatures the host toplevel needs a small chain of `base` and `sexplib0` `.cmi` files at `/static/cmis/`.
+We ship three `base` cmis (`base.cmi`, `base__.cmi`, `base__Unit.cmi`) and two `sexplib0` cmis via `js_of_ocaml`'s `--file=<src>:/static/cmis/` flag, which embeds the file directly without putting `base` on the bytecode-link line (which would drag the whole of `base` back in).

 ## The cell